ricktu288/ray-optics/run-locally/README.md

 # Run this project locally

 This guide is for running the web app locally.
-If you want to call the command-line version of the simulator from programming languages (e.g. Python, Julia), please download the [integrations package](https://github.com/ricktu288/ray-optics/archive/refs/heads/dist-integrations.zip) instead.
+If you want to call the command-line version of the simulator from programming languages (e.g. Python, Julia), please download the [integration tools](https://github.com/ricktu288/ray-optics/archive/refs/heads/dist-integrations.zip) instead.

 ## For developers